What is community management and why is it important?

 Possibly the most important part of community management is getting to know your followers in terms of their demographics (age, gender, location) and behaviours (likes and dislikes).
 Ultimately, if you are in a position where you understand your audience, you will be able to deliver content that genuinely appeals to them – making them much more likely to engage with your posts and you as a brand.

 Some simple ways to start getting to know your followers can be to ask them!
-Many brands use polls to ask what type of posts their followers enjoy, the times of day they prefer posts and what content they enjoy seeing, which would be a great place to start.
+Many brands use polls and a community digital story telling app to ask what type of posts their followers enjoy, the times of day they prefer posts and what content they enjoy seeing, which would be a great place to start.
 To find out demographics – this can be done via the analytics section of social pages.

 Once you have begun getting to know your audience, you can then tailor your content to suit them which in turn will lead to maintaining their followership and increased engagement.